tannerdolby/tannerdolby.com/src/writing/post-two.md

 bandit0@bandit:~$
 ```

 To break down the above output: The shell told us that each of the files contained ASCII text and were executable.
-This intermediate step using find is not needed as the password could be found via 'trial-and-error' by opening each file in the current directory.
+This intermediate step using `find` is not needed as the password could be found via 'trial-and-error' by opening each file in the current directory.
 But, I thought it was good practice to show moving forward into the next levels.

-You could proceed to opening each of the files using `cat filename` on macOS, but I have a good feeling about the first entry readme.
-Lets open it,
+You can proceed to opening each of the files using `cat filename` on macOS, but I have a good feeling about the first file in the output: `readme`.
+Lets open it.

 ```bash
 bandit0@bandit:~$ cat ./readme
 boJ9jbbUNNfk......
 ```

-*And Voilà!*

-Copy the password you found to your clipboard or a place you wont forget as you will need to use this password to SSH into the next bandit level.
+And Voilà!
+Copy the password you found to your clipboard or a place you wont forget.
+You will need to use this password to SSH into the next bandit level.
 Use the `exit` command to disconnect from a bandit level after you're ready to move on.

-<h3 id="bandit-level-two">Onward!
-Bandit level One &Rightarrow; Two</h3>
+<h2 id="bandit-level-one">{% skiplink "bandit-level-one", "Bandit level One &RightArrow; Two"} </h3>

 Now that you have become relatively familiar with the Bandit shell and how to go about finding passwords.
 Let's jump right into connecting to Bandit level one and find the hidden password!

 If you're following along through OverTheWire's website.
 We are told that the password for this level is stored inside a file named `-` located in the home directory.

-The first order of business will be connecting to Bandit level one using _bandit1_ as the username on port 2220.
+The first order of business will be connecting to Bandit level one using `bandit1` as the username on port 2220.
 This levels password will be the characters you copied to clipboard after performing `cat ./readme` to open the file.

 ```bash
 spherical:~ TannerDolby$ ssh bandit1@bandit.labs.overthewire.org -p 2220